thebeebs/workshop-amplify-console-workshop-cms/content/40_editingpages/30_add_markdown_pages.md

 }
 ```

+You should now be able to go to the url: http://localhost:8000/pandas-and-bananas and see a blog post.

+{{% notice tip %}}
+Try updating Index.js to include a link to the blog post detail from the list of blog posts.
+{{% /notice %}}

 This should get you started on some basic markdown power in your Gatsby site.
 You can further customise the `frontmatter` and the template file to get desired effects!